Grenadine Syrup

 A glass bottle filled with red liquid, accompanied by pomegranate seeds and a brass container.

-Now and again, a brightly colored cocktail is fun, but most of the time, I’d rather have something homemade with natural ingredients.
+There is something about neon-colored cocktails and non-alcoholic beverages that I just cannot handle anymore.
+Now and again, a brightly colored cocktail is fun, but most of the time, I’d rather have something homemade with natural flavors.

 Now don’t get me wrong, I still love a Shirley Temple now and again.
 (Spiked with vodka, it’s so good!)
+Then I discovered you could make your own grenadine syrup, I was sold.
+I love making cocktail syrups that have natural ingredients.

 More syrup recipes: Fig Simple Syrup • Elderflower SyrupCranberry SyrupOld-Fashioned Syrup